 - 8.1 On the conclusion of the case, there will be a final LADO review meeting / discussion involving all relevant parties who were involved in the initial allegations meeting / discussion. - 8.2 The final review meeting / discussion will consider relevant information gathered during the investigation and the outcome of that investigation.
 The main purpose of the final meeting is to categorise the allegation(s) in line with KCSIE. - 8.3 At the meeting, the school will be required to share information regarding the actions and investigations it has taken and the outcome of these processes.
 The school should be clear about the evidence it has to support any information shared.
 For example, the school must explicitly state where it has no written records around historical issues, which have been shared verbally and explain the source of that information. - 8.4 Where the outcome of a disciplinary process may have a direct impact on the categorisation of the allegation, it is recommended that the notification of the disciplinary decision to the employee is delayed until after the final review meeting/discussion.
 The employee must be informed of this delay and the reasons for it at the earliest opportunity.
-In such cases, the Chair of the disciplinary panel may be involved in the final review meeting/discussion.

-8.5 The possible outcomes are below:

-No further action - the allegation, after consideration, does not meet the criteria for the NYSCP procedures

-Substantiated - there is sufficient evidence to prove the allegation

-False - there is sufficient evidence to disprove the allegation

-Malicious - there is sufficient evidence to disproved the allegation and there has been a deliberate act to deceive

-Unfounded - to reflect cases where there is no evidence or proper basis, which supports the allegation being made

-Unsubstantiated - there is insufficient evidence to prove or disprove the allegation.
-The term, therefore, does not imply guilt or innocence.

-- 8.6 The final categorisation of the allegation will be a multi-agency decision based on views of the parties involved in the final review meeting / discussion. - 8.7 The school is required to inform the employee, in writing, of the outcome and categorisation of the allegation on the conclusion of the case.
+In such cases, the Chair of the disciplinary panel may be involved in the final review meeting/discussion. - 8.5 The possible outcomes are below: - No further action the allegation, after consideration, does not meet the criteria for the NYSCP procedures - Substantiated there is sufficient evidence to prove the allegation - False there is sufficient evidence to disprove the allegation - Malicious there is sufficient evidence to disprove the allegation and there has been a deliberate act to deceive - Unfounded to reflect cases where there is no evidence or proper basis, which supports the allegation being made - Unsubstantiated there is insufficient evidence to prove or disprove the allegation.
+The term, therefore, does not imply guilt or innocence. - 8.6 The final categorisation of the allegation will be a multi-agency decision based on views of the parties involved in the final review meeting / discussion. - 8.7 The school is required to inform the employee, in writing, of the outcome and categorisation of the allegation on the conclusion of the case.
 It is recommended that the school takes HR advice when compiling this notification.
-The notification will include: - A comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - The outcome into which the allegation has been categorised - Relevant actions and decisions taken by the school - Whether the allegation will be referred to in future references from the school - How long any records will be retained by the school - If there will be a referral to DBS and / or any regulatory body by the school - 8.8 If any individual considers, after the conclusion of a case, that there exists substantial new and/or additional information that was not available at the final review meeting they can write to the LADO Manager.
-Please see the NYSCP procedures for further information.
+The notification will include:

+- A comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - The outcome into which the allegation has been categorised - Relevant actions and decisions taken by the school - Whether the allegation will be referred to in future references from the school - How long any records will be retained by the school - If there will be a referral to DBS and / or any regulatory body by the school - 8.8 If any individual considers, after the conclusion of a case, that there exists substantial new and/or additional information that was not available at the final review meeting they can write to the LADO Manager.
+Please see the NYSCP procedures for further information. - 8.9 It is the responsibility of the school to inform, in writing, the employee and LADO if there are any amendments to the final outcomes and decisions made in respect of an allegation.